Julia Child would never have become Julia Child, The French Chef, on WGBH had she not gone to the jungles of Ceylon in 1944.

 Back then she was Julia McWilliams, a 31-year-old administrative assistant for the Office of Special Services.
 Until World War II came along, she’d been the carefree socialite daughter of a wealthy California banker.
-All that changed when she got a job with the Office of Special Services in Washington, D.C., where her cheerfulness and drive earned her promotions and exciting overseas postings.
+All that changed when she got a job with the OSS in Washington, D.C.
+Her cheerfulness and drive earned her promotions and exciting overseas postings.

-She had tried to join the Women's Army Corps (WACs) and the Navy’s Women Accepted for Volunteer Emergency Service (WAVES), but at 6’2” she was too tall.
-She started out in the OSS as a typist in the Washington, D.C., headquarters, but she was promoted to a top-secret researcher for Gen. William J. Donovan, the head of the agency.
+She had tried to join the Women’s Army Corps (WACs) and the Navy’s Women Accepted for Volunteer Emergency Service (WAVES), but at 6’2” she was too tall.
+She started out in the OSS as a typist in the Washington, D.C., headquarters.
+Then she got a promotion to a top-secret researcher for Gen. William J. Donovan, the head of the agency.
 She worked on a team developing a shark repellent.

 On April 29, 1944, Julia McWilliams’ orders came through: She was transferred from Washington, D.C., to Ceylon.

 This is to notify you that the Office of Strategic Services has taken the following action concerning your employment.

 Nature of action: Transfer